 Each evaluation begins with the announcement of the official evaluation plan which clearly states the rules and tasks involved with the evaluation.
 The evaluation culminates with a follow-up workshop, where NIST reports the official results and researchers share in their findings.
 The current plan is to have an evaluation once every two years.

-The next evaluation is currently planned for late 2018.
+The next evaluation is currently planned for the fall of 2019.
 Check back here for details.

 Past Evaluation Plans and Results: